 The Born Free Foundation is a dynamic international wildlife charity, devoted to compassionate conservation and animal welfare.
 Born Free takes action worldwide to protect threatened species and stop individual animal suffering.
 Born Free believes wildlife belongs in the wild and works to phase out zoos.
 We rescue animals from lives of misery in tiny cages and give them lifetime care.
 Born Free protects lions, elephants, tigers, gorillas, wolves, polar bears, dolphins, marine turtles and many more species in their natural habitat, working with local communities to help people and wildlife live together without conflict.
 Our high-profile campaigns change public attitudes, persuade decision-makers and get results.
 Every year, Born Free helps hundreds of thousands of animals worldwide.
-Working together with the Born Free Foundation and Shamwari Conservation Experience, Worldwide Experience volunteers have the opportunity to contribute to conservation by providing first-hand assistance to maintain the sanctuary.
+Working together with the Born Free Foundation, Worldwide Experience volunteers have the opportunity to contribute to conservation by providing first-hand assistance to maintain the sanctuary.
 Every little helps and you can expect to get involved with anything from eradication of alien plant forms, to assisting the veterinary surgeon.

 Helping Rhinos is a UK based charitable organisation dedicated to preventing the rhinoceros from becoming extinct.
 They aim to achieve this by focusing on two key areas, best summarised by our mission statement: